PlanetSat0rn/Saturnium/README.md

-# LogicPlus
+# MinduFun
-A Logic Mod, Nothing Else.
+Was Originally A Logic Mod, Now Different

-Might Switch To Java Though

 # Importing (master)

-Go Into Mindustry, Click Or Tap The Mods Section, Import Mod With Github And Type This "PlanetSat0rn/logic-plus"
+Go Into Mindustry, Click Or Tap The Mods Section, Import Mod With Github And Type This "PlanetSat0rn/MinduFun"

 ## Importing (other trees)